Pearl iZUMi Road Race IV Shoe Review

-While the Pearl and Giro models focus on custom fit, the Mavic’s Ergo Ratchet system is made of fiberglass and works to contour the shoe to fit the shape of your feet.
+While the Pearl and Giro models focus on custom fit, the Mavic’s Ergo Ratchet system, built from fiberglass and works to contour the shoe to fit the shape of your feet.
 And the Shimano has a reversed strap as well as a strap positioner for easy, quick re-entry.

-The Pearl iZUMi Road Race IV offers a competitive price point and value for all of its benefits; however, it is the most expensive shoe featured.
-The Giro has a MSRP of $120.00 at most online retailers; the Mavic around $115.00; the Shimano, the cheapest shoe in the collection, at $100.00.
+The Pearl iZUMi Road Race IV offers a competitive price point and value for all of its benefits; however, it is the most expensive shoe in this article.
+The Giro has an MSRP of $120.00 at most online retailers; the Mavic around $115.00; the Shimano, the cheapest shoe in the collection, at $100.00.